Multiplicity-free Skew Schur functions with full interval support: Introduction and statement of results

 The paper is organised in five sections.
 In the next, which in turn is divided in four subsections, we give necessary definitions regarding partitions, skew shapes and operations on them; the lattice of integer partitions with dominance order; Littlewood--Richardson tableaux using the notion of complete sequence of strings introduced in \cite{az}; Schur, skew Schur functions, and, following the presentation given in \cite{DTK}, the classification of multiplicity--free skew Schur functions due to Thomas and Yong \cite{thomas}, and Gutschwager \cite{gut}, and therefore the multiplicity--free Schur function products due to Stembridge \cite{Stem}.
 In section three the notion of Schur interval and support of a skew diagram and therefore of skew Schur function, considering the conjugate of the content of an LR tableau, are introduced.
 Algorithm \ref{Proc:alg} in \cite{az}, one of the main tools of this work, is introduced.
 Some other related results in \cite{az,vW} are also recalled.
-In section four, divided in four subsections, general skew shapes whose support does not achieve the Schur interval are deduced, and the main result is provided.
-In Subsection 4.1, we stress Lemma \ref{las} and Corollary \ref{TF3} which will be extensively used in the remaining of the paper.
-In particular, we conclude that the support of a disconnected skew shape is equal to the Schur interval only if its components are ribbon shapes.
-(Although this not not sufficient.)
-In Subsection 4.2, the ribbons, made only either of columns or rows, with interval support are classified in Theorem \ref{ribb}, and it is observed that vertical strips always attain the full interval.
-In Subsection 4.3, a sequence of results are derived to be used, in the next subsection, to prove Theorem \ref{main} which makes the list of all multiplicity--free skew shapes whose support is the Schur interval.
-A graphical list of all those shapes is provided at the end of this Subsection 4.3.
-We remark that the strategy in the proof of Theorem \ref{main} follows closely the one used in Lemma 7.1 \cite{DTK} as, roughly speaking, we have to {\em shrink} the multiplicity--free skew shapes in order to fit the full Schur interval.
-The last section is dedicated to the classification of the (multiplicity--free) Schur function products whose support is an interval.